n1zea144/cmo-messaging-java/README.md

+# messaging-java
-# The messaging library used by Java clients to interface with CMO messaging backbone.
+The messaging library used by Java clients to interface with CMO messaging backbone.